HumayunKamal/HumayunKamal/README.md

 ### Hi there

-**I am a React Developer from Pakistan.
+**I am a React Developer.
 Welcome to my profile.
 I am an avid learner and am taking the next step by implementing my learnings.**

 **My Itinerary**